js-fan/ICD/README.md

 **Generate seeds with saliency maps:**

 To generate seeds with the saliency, you need pre-computed saliency maps firstly.
-We adopt the same saliency maps used by the [OAA project](https://github.com/PengtaoJiang/OAA), and the saliency maps can be downloaded from [here](https://drive.google.com/file/d/1MVbisWvcikdg_hRuK5gbhtGDV-g3TJXd/view?usp=sharing).
+We adopt the same saliency maps used by the [OAA project](https://github.com/PengtaoJiang/OAA), and the saliency maps can be downloaded [here](https://drive.google.com/file/d/1MVbisWvcikdg_hRuK5gbhtGDV-g3TJXd/view?usp=sharing).
 To generate seeds with saliency maps, use the `--use-sal` flag, e.g.,

 ```
 python run_icd.py --image-root Your/VOC2012/JPEGImages --annotation-root Your/VOC2012/Annotations --use-sal --only-gen-seeds